zombieCraig/DartRPG/memory-bank/activeContext.md

    - Implement backup and restore functionality
    - Add printing support for physical copies

+4. **Location Graph Enhancements**
+   - Add more layout algorithms for different graph visualization styles
+   - Implement edge styling options for different connection types
+   - Add support for grouping nodes by segment or other criteria
+   - Create a minimap for navigating large graphs
+   - Add support for exporting and importing graph layouts

 ## Active Decisions and Considerations

+### Location Graph Modularization Approach
+- **Current Approach**: Component extraction pattern with specialized components
+- **Considerations**:
+  - Breaking down the large LocationGraphWidget into smaller, focused components
+  - Separating state management, rendering, and interaction handling
+  - Improving testability by isolating components
+  - Enhancing maintainability with clear component responsibilities
+- **Decision**: Implement a modular architecture with LocationGraphController, LocationNodeRenderer, LocationEdgeRenderer, and LocationInteractionHandler

 ### Code Quality Approach
 - **Current Approach**: Proactive identification and fixing of deprecated functions